 - C. The Cost of Military Spending - D. Opportunity Cost and the Production Possibilities Curve - 1.
-The production possibilities curve: A curve that shows the possible combinations of products that an economy can produce, given that its productive resources are fully employed and efficiently used. - Discussion of relevant points on the production possibilities graph - a.
+The production possibilities curve: A curve that shows the possible combinations of products that an economy can produce, given that its productive resources are fully employed and efficiently used.
+(See Figure 2.1 and show how an increase in the production of one good requires a decrease in the production of the other.) - 2.
+Discussion of relevant points on the production possibilities graph - a.
 Points on the curve are efficient and indicate an economy is utilizing all resources. - b.
 Points inside the curve are inefficient and indicate an economy is not utilizing all resources or resources are not used in the least-cost manner. - c.
-Points outside the curve are not feasible given current technologies and resources. - Shifts in the Production Possibilities Curve.
-Show how points outside the PPC are feasible in the future if it shifts out due to increases in resources or technological innovation.
-It is also useful to discuss what might make the PPC shift in: a natural disaster, the Y2K bug, etc. - a.
+Points outside the curve are not feasible given current technologies and resources. - 3.
+Shifts in the Production Possibilities Curve (See Figure 2.2 and show how points outside the PPC are feasible in the future if it shifts out due to increases in resources or technological innovation.
+It is also useful to discuss what might make the PPC shift in: a natural disaster, the Y2K bug, etc.) - a.
 Increased resources - b.
 Technological innovation

 Use something students are familiar with to construct their first production possibilities curve.
 Pick two classes, such as Economics and Marketing.
 Tell them they are going to allocate study time to produce grades in the classes.
 The choice involves how much study time to allocate for each class.
 You can start with an all-or-nothing scenario producing an A|F outcome and make adjustments from there.
 Once they are comfortable, remind them that everything else was held constant.
-Ask them what would happen to the curve if the professors were better teachers, if students had better study skills, smaller classes, better textbooks, upgraded computers, or more time to study.
+Ask them what would happen to the curve if the professors were better teachers, if students had better study skills, smaller classes, better textbooks, upgraded computers, more time to study.